fireblocks/btc_tx_validation/README.md

 Legacy addresses begin with 1 (for example: ```1DpivPqJkLxbRwm4GpxXsNPKS29ou1NYdC```)\
 SegWit addresses begin with bc1 (for example: ```bc1q3j5qmxchekaykrumz97f9pfv5p9xj7petf645z```)

-Kindly note that this code should be referenced as example only.
+Kindly note that this code should be referenced as an example only.

+Source code can be found [here](https://github.com/SlavaSereb/btc_validation)

 ## BTC callback payload example